 Clinical Training Courses

-patients with STDs in private and public settings in Arizona, California, Hawaii, Nevada and the US-affiliated Pacific Island jurisdictions.
-Our faculty include physicians and nurse practitioners with clinical expertise in the field of STDs.
-Core courses include Fundamentals of STDs (3 days), STD Update (1 day), Male and Female Genital Exam Skills (4 hours) and Examination and Interpretation of Vaginal Wet Mount Specimens (3 hours), and clinical precepting.
+patients with STDs.
+We cover Arizona, California, Hawaii, Nevada and the US-affiliated Pacific Islands as well as lead national activities.
+Our faculty are physicians and nurse practitioners with extensive clinical expertise in the field of STDs.
+Core courses include Fundamentals of STDs (3 days), STD Update (1 day), Male and Female Genital Exam Skills (4 hours), Examination and Interpretation of Vaginal Wet Mount Specimens (3 hours), and clinical precepting.

 Capacity Building Assistance (CBA) Program